 Larger ceiling fans can move more air than smaller fans.
 A 36- or 44-inch diameter fan will cool rooms up to 225 square feet, while fans that are 52 inches or more should be used in larger rooms.
 Multiple fans work best in rooms longer than 18 feet.
 Small- and medium-sized fans will provide efficient cooling in a 4- to 6-foot diameter area, while larger fans are effective up to 10 feet.

 A larger blade will also provide comparable cooling at a lower velocity than a smaller blade.
 This may be important in areas where loose papers or other objects will be disturbed by a strong breeze.
 The fan should also be fitted to the aesthetics of the room—a large fan may appear overpowering in a small room.

 A more expensive fan that operates quietly and smoothly will probably offer more trouble-free service than cheaper units.
 Check the noise ratings, and, if possible, listen to your fan in operation before you buy it.

 When buying ceiling fans, look for the ENERGY STAR® label.
-Fans that earn the label move air 20% more efficiently, on average, than standard models.
+Ceiling fans that are Energy Star certified are up to 40% more efficient, on average, than conventional models.